YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (buft *BufferT) ValBAry(tptoken uint64, errstr *BufferT) ([]byte, error)

-- If the the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
 - If the :code:`len_used` field of the :code:`C.ydb_buffer_t` structure is greater than its :code:`len_alloc` field (owing to a prior INVSTRLEN error), return an INVSTRLEN error and :code:`len_alloc` bytes as a byte array.
 - Otherwise, return :code:`len_used` bytes of the buffer as a byte array.